gavv/reclog/README.md

-  -N, --null                 Don't write --output file at all -R, --raw                  Don't strip ANSI escape codes when writing to --output file -s, --silent               Don't print anything to stdout -q, --quit <MILLISECONDS>  After EOF from command, wait the specified timeout and then
+  -N, --null                 Don't write --output file at all -R, --raw                  Don't strip ANSI escape codes when writing to --output file -s, --silent               Don't print anything to stdout -q, --quit <MILLISECONDS>  How long to wait for buffered data after getting EOF.
+Also
-                             quit (milliseconds) [default: 10] -b, --buffer <LINES>       When stdout is slower than command output, buffer at max the specified number of lines; doesn't affect --output file [default: 10000]
+                             how long to wait for child to exit voluntarily until killing it forcibly [default: 15] -b, --buffer <LINES>       When stdout is slower than command output, buffer at max the specified number of lines; doesn't affect --output file [default: 10000]